soniakevlia/Threads/README.md

 # Use of threads
-The pipeline, which consists of two encoding algorithms, and this pipeline’s work was shared by several threads.
+The pipeline, which consists of two encoding algorithms, and this pipeline’s work is shared by several threads.